HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 - No seaice setting in COSMO (COPAT2 with C2C316=False as well)
 - Aerosol treatment is not in line with EURO-CORDEX CMIP6 EUR-11 protocol
 - Get SSP transient CO2 forcing in to COSMO v5.01 (`src_radiation.f90`)
+- Switch from RCP4.5 to SSP3-7.0, this is required as GHG forcing from 2015 to the end in 2022 of the eval runs, so perhaps adjust to this.

 Technical:
 - HeAT is still not used from its github repo but from local JSC install, neded